isotopp/isotopp.github.io/content/posts/2024-06-12-mysql-add-missing-ids.md

 ```

 While this still worked, not only is it butt ugly, it is also deprecated and will stop to work in the future.
+But it is fast, and with an index on `id` can profit from that for a speedup.

 # Using Window Functions